 North Park mails your first fall semester bill around July 1, and sends spring semester bills in early December.
 Students must pay their bills in full, or have an approved payment plan in place with Student Administrative Services, by the published deadline.

 You cannot register for your second semester of classes until your first semester bill is settled (either paid in full or current in an approved payment plan).
 You can view and make payments on your bill online through Web Advisor (use your North Park network account to log in).

-Immunization and Medical Information: After you have paid your tuition deposit, you’ll receive a immunization record form that you must complete and return to the University.
+Immunization and Medical Information: After you have paid your tuition deposit, you’ll receive an immunization record form that you must complete and return to the University.
 This is due each year by July 15 (for the fall semester) or December 15 (for the spring).
-If you are participating on one our intercollegiate athletic teams, please complete the pre-participation packet.
+If you are participating on one of our intercollegiate athletic teams, please complete the pre-participation packet.

 North Park University is committed to creating a safe and nurturing community for all students.
 Take a moment to explore the may resources we make available to our students, from a nighttime shuttle service to a safety app for your smartphone.
 Both of these initiatives—and more—are part of our Safe Community initiatives.

 Prior to each fall semester, we also provide two online programs with important information to keep you safe and healthy at North Park University.
 More information about these programs, AlcoholEdu for College and Haven—Understanding Sexual Assault, will be sent in the spring and summer.
 In the meantime, you can learn a little more.